-At last we get to Deep-sky filters, a surprisingly complicated high-tech accessory that very few people know much about.
-Deep-sky filters are potentially more useful than the colour filters discussed in Part 2 of this article, that is at least if you plan to observe anything other than the Moon and planets.
+Part 1 of this series described the basic functions and characteristics of astronomical filters, while Part 2 introduced planetary filters.
+At last we get to deep-sky filters, a surprisingly complicated high-tech accessory that relatively few people know much about.

+Deep-sky filters are po-

+tentially more useful than available ran the colour filters discussed in Part 2 of this series; that is at least if you plan to observe anything other than the Moon and planets.
 This is doubly true if you observe primarily in an urban setting.
-Deep-sky filters are all subtly different from each other, use non-standardized naming conventions, and are considerably more expensive than colour filters, making trial and error a costly way to find a filter that works for you.
+Deep-sky filters are all subtly different from each other, use non-standardized naming conventions, and are, as a rule, considerably more expensive than colour filters, making trial and error a costly way to find a filter that works for you.